darvid7/actualwebsite/content/projects.md

 			<img class="project-image-thumb" src="/images/projects/monplan.jpg" alt="" />
 		</a>
 		<p style="font-size: 15px">
-			Originally an open source project started by two dudes called <a href="https://github.com/lorderikir">Eric</a> and <a href="https://github.com/Joshua-Xavier">Josh</a>.
+			Originally an open source project started by two dudes called <a href="https://github.com/lorderikir">Eric</a> and <a href="https://github.com/Joshua-Xavier">Josh</a> to help a student plan their study.
 This was picked up and funded by the university to be fully built and included into the enrollment process.
 		</p>
 	</article>
 	<article class="6u 12u$(xsmall) work-item" style="text-align: center;">